mpc02002/Food.com_data/README.md

 The null hypothesis being tested is "The probability that a random recipe with ingr has a lower rating than a random recipe without ingr is equal to the probability that its rating is greater."
 Under the null hypothesis the distributions are more or less indistinguishable.
 The alternative (one-sided) hypothesis is that a recipe with ingr is more likely to have a lower rating than a recipe without.

-We use the Mann-Whitney U-Test because the ratings consist of ordinal data which is not normally distributed.
 The test returns a p-value and if p is less than the critical value (.10, .05, or .01) then the null hypothesis is rejected with confidence 1 - p.
 The U-Test is aborted if either sample size is less than or equal to 20, because it does not give a meaningful result in this circumstance.
 When the hypothesis is rejected, an estimate is calculated of the probability that (random recipe with ingr)'s rating is lower than (random recipe without ingr).

 Lastly, the user is asked whether they want to plot the rating distributions for recipes with ingr vs. recipes without ingr.
 If the user affirms, then a bar plot is exported to the filename 'plot.png'.